bbauska/meta-react-basics/README.md

 Throughout this tutorial, you've touched on React concepts including elements, components, props, and state.
-Now that you've seen how these concepts work when building a game, check out [Thinking in React](https://react.dev/learn/thinking-in-react) to see how the same React concepts work when build an app's UI.
+Now that you've seen how these concepts work when building a game, check out <a href="https://react.dev/learn/thinking-in-react">Thinking in React</a> to see how the same
+React concepts work when build an app's UI.

 <h2>Thinking in React</h2>